HEARTS Happenings

 Our fifth anniversary of HEARTS Sacred Grounds series is presented in partnership with Davidson College at the Hurt Hub.
 Dr. Julia Moore returns as we further explore the burial grounds of the enslaved in our region.
 Live music, dance, and more.

-SEPTEMBER - HEARTS Circle Members’ Gala
+HEARTS Circle Members’ Gala

-Saturday 9/12/26 6:00-9:00pm
+Saturday 9/12/26, 6:00-9:00pm

 Featuring Charly Lowry, a soulful powerhouse, enchanting audiences with velvety vocals, heartfelt compositions, and commanding stage presence.
 Her voice, imbued with a depth and resonance reminiscent of legends like Janis Joplin, Bonnie Raitt and Tracy Chapman, possesses a distinctiveness echoing her Indigenous ancestry rooted in the dark waters of Robeson County, NC.

-Sharpe House Autumn Delight Tea Party
+Autumn Delight Tea Party at The Historic Sharpe House

 As all of the leaves begin to change, the Sharpe House invites you to an autumn tea inspired by the warmth and richness of the harvest season.